What Is Domestic Violence?

 - Initiate Divorce Proceedings.
 If your abuser is your spouse, an attorney can help process a divorce, including negotiating spousal support and property distribution.

 - Child Custody.
 If the abuser is also a parent to your child(ren), an attorney can help you work out custody and child support.

-What to Do If You’re the Victim of Domestic Abuse
+What to Do If You’re a Victim of Domestic Abuse

-If you are abused, whether it is a one time occurrence or an ongoing problem, you should remove yourself from the situation, contact the authorities as soon as it is safe to do so and seek medical attention, if necessary.
-Make sure that during your interaction with police you request to file a formal report and take photos where applicable.
+If you are abused, whether it is a one-time occurrence or an ongoing problem, you should remove yourself from the situation.
+Contact the authorities as soon as it is safe to do so and seek medical attention, if necessary.
+Make sure that during your interaction with the police that you request to file a formal report and take photos where applicable.

 Additionally, there are 12 Tampa Bay domestic violence programs that operate shelters and 24-hour hotlines to aid victims.

 Domestic violence is a complicated crime that happens primarily in private but can become public very quickly.
-Unfortunately, this can bring unwanted opinions, advice and judgment from family, friends, and your local community whether you are at fault or not.
-As a victim of domestic violence it is important that you surround yourself with a good support system and prepare for a potential trying time.
+Unfortunately, this can bring unwanted opinions, advice, and judgment from family, friends, and your local community whether you are at fault or not.
+As a victim of domestic violence, it is important that you surround yourself with a good support system and prepare for a potentially trying time.

 A victim of domestic abuse is still a victim, regardless of gender or proportional size.
 As a man, of any orientation, you should take violence or threats against you seriously.
-There are support organizations in every state and if you are unsure of your options or need assistance in getting legal protection, consult a Tampa domestic violence attorney as soon as possible.
+There are support organizations in every state.
+If you are unsure of your options or need assistance in getting legal protection, consult a Tampa domestic violence attorney at Hunter Law as soon as possible.